deadlysyn/minimal-bulma/README.md

-# Minimal
+# minimal-bulma

 Personal blog theme powered by [Hugo](https://gohugo.io).

-A live demo is available [here](https://themes.gohugo.io/theme/minimal/).
+Heavily modified version of [minimal](https://github.com/calintat/minimal) to use [bulma](https://bulma.io) and be more, well, minimal (fewer dependencies, simplified formatting).

 ## Installation

 You can install the theme either as a clone or submodule.

-I recommend the latter.
-From the root of your Hugo site, type the following:
+I recommend cloning and avoiding submodules like the plague...
+If you must use submodules, type the following from the root of your Hugo site:

 ```
-$ git submodule add https://github.com/calintat/minimal.git themes/minimal
+$ git submodule add https://github.com/deadlysyn/minimal-bulma.git themes/minimal-bulma
 $ git submodule init
 $ git submodule update
 ```

-Now you can get updates to Minimal in the future by updating the submodule:
+Now you can get updates by updating the submodule:

 ```
-$ git submodule update --remote themes/minimal
+$ git submodule update --remote themes/minimal-bulma
 ```

 ## Configuration

-After installation, take a look at the `exampleSite` folder inside `themes/minimal`.
+After installation, take a look at the `exampleSite` folder inside `themes/minimal-bulma`.

 To get started, copy the `config.toml` file inside `exampleSite` to the root of your Hugo site:

 ```
-$ cp themes/minimal/exampleSite/config.toml .
+$ cp themes/minimal-bulma/exampleSite/config.toml .
 ```

 Now edit this file and add your own information.
 Note that some fields can be omitted.